 Probable Cause and Police Questioning

-Individuals need to remember that they can be arrested without being advised of their Miranda Rights.
-The Miranda rights do not protect individuals from being arrested, but they help suspects keep from unwittingly incriminating themselves during police questioning.
+Individuals need to remember that they can be arrested without being advised of their Miranda rights, whether it's the right to remain silent or the right to counsel.
+The Miranda rights don't protect individuals from being arrested, but they help suspects keep from unwittingly incriminating themselves during police questioning.

 All the police need to arrest a person is probable cause to believe a suspect has committed a crime.
 Probable cause is merely an adequate reason based on the facts or events.
 Police are required to read or give suspects their Miranda warnings only before questioning a suspect.
-Failing to follow the Miranda rules may cause suspects' statements to be inadmissible in court; the original arrest may still be perfectly legal and valid.
+Failing to follow these rules may cause suspects' statements to be inadmissible in court; the original arrest may still be perfectly legal and valid.

 Police are allowed to ask certain questions without reading the Miranda rights, including the following:

 Police can also give alcohol and drug tests without Miranda warnings, but individuals being tested may refuse to answer questions.

-If you're detained by police and interrogated, you have the right to not say anything and to ask for an attorney.
+If you're detained by police and interrogated, you have the right to not say anything as well as the right to counsel.
 If your request is denied or ignored, and the police continue questioning you, then they're violating your rights.
 Reach out to a local criminal defense attorney to learn more and discuss your specific situation.